 Wix powers over 250 million websites across 190 countries, making it one of the most popular website builders available.
 The short verdict: Wix is genuinely good for small business sites, portfolios, blogs, and service-based businesses that need a professional site without hiring a developer.
 It falls short for high-volume online stores, sites that need frequent redesigns, and anyone who wants full control over their hosting or code.
-One of the biggest advantages is that Wix handles all hosting automatically - see our full breakdown of how Wix hosting works for what's included on every plan.
 This guide covers every meaningful pro and con with specific numbers so you can make an informed decision.

 For a full platform assessment beyond just pros and cons, see our guide on whether Wix is a good website builder.